videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

     final EditText etMeetingId = findViewById(R.id.etMeetingId);

     btnCreate.setOnClickListener(v -> {
-      //We will be creating this method in the next step createMeeting(sampleToken);
+      // we will explore this method in the next step createMeeting(sampleToken);
     });